Whether you’re 16, 60 or 116, you can attend the College of Charleston!

 We welcome a range of students to the College of Charleston — from traditional-age freshmen to senior citizens.
 Some pursue degrees, while others simply want to audit a few classes and enrich their lives.
 Whatever your situation, you’ll find what you’re looking for at the College of Charleston.
 You have many undergraduate enrollment options:

 - If you're 21 years old or older, you are considered an adult student.
 You may apply either as a degree-seeking student, or a non-degree student.

 - Dual enrollment student (taking College of Charleston course while still in high school).

 - If you are enrolled at another college or university, but would like to take classes at the College of Charleston, you are considered a visiting student.

-- If you would like to take a class but are not pursuing a degree at this time, you can register as a non-degree student.
+- If you would like to take a class but are not pursuing a degree at this time, you may register as a non-degree student.
 The non-degree quick information sheet can be found here.